-- 1. Overall School Grade/Rating

-- 2. Achievement Component Grade/Rating

-- a.
-Performance Index

-- b.
-Indicators Met

-- 3. Gap Closing Component Grade/Rating (Annual Measurable Objectives (AMOs)/Performance Goals)

-- 4. Improving At-Risk K-3 Readers/Early Literacy Component Grade/Rating

-- 5. Progress Component Grade/Rating

-- a.
-Value-added Overall

-- b.
-Value-added Gifted

-- c.
-Value-added Students with Disabilities

-- d.
-Value-added Lowest 20% in Achievement

-- e.
-Value-added Highly Mobile Students

-- 6. Graduation Rate Component Grade/Rating

-- a.
-4-year Graduation Rate

-- 5-year Graduation Rate (Not individually rated for traditional community schools on state report cards beginning in 2021-2022 school year; Sponsor will assign points)

-- c.
-6-year Graduation Rate (dropout prevention and recovery schools only)

-- d.
-7-year Graduation Rate (dropout prevention and recovery schools only)

-- e.
-8-year Graduation Rate (dropout prevention and recovery schools only)

-- 7. Prepared for Success Component/College, Career, Workforce, and Military Readiness Component Grade/Rating (starting in 2021-2022, the overall component is not rated, and the measures are not individually rated; report only until at least the 2024-2025 school year)
+- 1. Overall School Performance Rating - 2.
+Achievement Component Rating - 3.
+Progress Component Rating - 4.
+Gap Closing Component Rating: Annual Performance Goals - 5.
+Early Literacy (K-3) Component Rating - 6.
+Graduation Rate - a.
+Component Rating (All Schools) - b.
+5-Year Graduation Rate (Non-DOPR Schools) (Not individually rated on state report cards beginning in 2021-2022 school year; Sponsor will assign points) - c.
+Annual Graduation Rate: 4, 5, 6, 7, and 8 Year Rate (ONLY pertains to Dropout Prevention and Recovery Schools) - 7.
+College, Career, Workforce, and Military Readiness Component Rating - a.
+(The overall component is not rated, and the measures are not individually rated; report only until at least 2024-2025 school year) - 8.
+How is the school performing in comparison to other community schools?

-- a.
-ACT: Participation

-- b.
-ACT: Remediation-Free

-- c.
-SAT: Participation

-- d.
-SAT: Remediation-Free

-- e.
-Honors Diploma

-- f.
-Industry-Recognized Credential

-- g.
-Advanced Placement: Participation

-- h.
-AP: Advanced Score of 3 or Better

-- i.
-Dual Enrollment Credit

-- j.
-International Baccalaureate

-- k.
-IB: Exam Score of 4 or Better

-- 8. Is the school meeting mission-specific academic SMART goals (student performance on other valid and reliable assessments, student engagement, student discipline, attendance and postsecondary outcomes, credits earned, etc.)?
+- 9. Is the school meeting mission-specific academic goals (student performance on other valid and reliable assessments, student engagement, student discipline, attendance and postsecondary outcomes, credits earned, etc.)? - The inclusion of the measures will be based on their report card release from the Ohio Department of Education and Workforce (DEW). - The measures for dropout prevention and recovery schools will align to the report card for these schools.

-- 9. How is the school performing in comparison to other community schools?

-Items with an asterisk are not rated and/or are not individually rated on state report cards for 2021-2022 and thereafter.

-The measures for dropout prevention and recovery schools will align to the report card for these schools.